Best for: Holistic wellness and alternative therapies

 Best for: Waterslides and tan lines

-With one of the largest solar power plants in the Maldives, food grown and sourced locally wherever possible, and a purpose-built centre for waste management and recycling, it’s incredible to see more luxury hotels taking the initiative.
+With one of the largest solar power plants in the Maldives, food grown and sourced locally wherever possible, and a purpose-built centre for waste management and recycling, it’s encouraging to see more luxury hotels taking the initiative.

-Read more: Planning a Week in Paradise: The Maldives Travel Guide
+Read more: Planning A Week In Paradise: The Maldives Travel Guide

 Best for: Uninterrupted time away from the Hong Kong hustle

 Jean-Michael Cousteau Resort has made hugely successful advances in eco-tourism.
-It was the first resort in the South Pacific region to recycle paper and plastic – and in the process, it set up a recycling program for the entire town of Savusavu.
-We’ll applaud to that!
+It was the first resort in the South Pacific region to recycle paper and plastic – and in the process, it set up a recycling programme for the entire town of Savusavu.
+We’ll applaud that!
 Today, the resort has a reef protection programme, a giant clam-breeding project and an in-house marine biologist.

 Buildings are tailored to the tropical environment, with sustainable timber construction and roofs thatched from local reeds.
 Oh, and if you’re keen for some spa time, Pure Fiji toiletries are used in the spa, and all water is recycled through lotus-dotted lagoons.

-Best for: Exploring a UNESCO World Heritage
+Best for: Exploring a UNESCO World Heritage site

-Though China may not be a place we automatically associates with sustainability, Six Senses Qing Cheng Mountain proves us wrong.
+Though China may not be a place we automatically associate with sustainability, Six Senses Qing Cheng Mountain proves us wrong.
 Located at the picturesque gateway to the majestic Qing Cheng Mountains, it’s a natural paradise.

 Best for: Experiencing new sustainable practices

 We love that a greenhouse and farm provide most of the organic food served in the restaurant and juice bar.
 The experts here actually calculate and compensate for the hotel’s carbon emissions with a “Plant a Tree” project, where guests and staff plant trees in the local community.
 The dedicated staff also work with a local non-profit to protect the local sea turtle habitats and end poaching.
-There’s even a spigot near the reception area that provides purified rain-water!
+There’s even a spigot near the reception area that provides purified rainwater!

-Read more: Sustainable Style: Eco and Ethical Local Fashion Brands
+Read more: Sustainable Style: Eco And Ethical Local Fashion Brands